fl101/awardfares-blog/_posts/2023-09-05-awardfares-vs-point-me.md

 <img src="../assets/img/awardfares-vs-point-me/af-timeline.webp" alt="AwardFares Home Page (2023)" />

 In addition, AwardFares has been meant for mobile from day one.
-It doesn’t compromise the intuitive searches nor the beautiful user interface when going mobile, and you can even [install on your phone](https://blog.awardfares.com/awardfares-mobile-app/).
+It doesn’t compromise the intuitive searches nor the beautiful user interface when going mobile, and you can even [install it on your phone](https://blog.awardfares.com/awardfares-mobile-app/).

 <img src="../assets/img/awardfares-vs-point-me/af-mobile.webp" alt="AwardFares Mobile App" class="noborder" />